Capri Holdings Limited (CPRI): Skating on Thin Ice? We Know the Answer

 Sponsored

-The average price from analysts is $85.45, which is $18.29 above the current price.
-CPRI currently public float of 144.02M and currently shorts hold a 4.56% ratio of that float.
-Today, the average trading volume of CPRI was 1.88M shares.
+CPRI currently public float of 144.04M and currently shorts hold a 4.56% ratio of that float.
+Today, the average trading volume of CPRI was 1.98M shares.

 CPRI’s Market Performance

-CPRI stocks went down by -1.19% for the week, with a monthly jump of 16.47% and a quarterly performance of 10.36%, while its annual performance rate touched 38.71%.
-The volatility ratio for the week stands at 3.89% while the volatility levels for the past 30 days are set at 4.40% for Capri Holdings Limited.
-The simple moving average for the period of the last 20 days is -0.66% for CPRI stocks with a simple moving average of 15.12% for the last 200 days.
+CPRI stocks went down by -20.92% for the week, with a monthly drop of -17.74% and a quarterly performance of -13.50%, while its annual performance rate touched 14.34%.
+The volatility ratio for the week stands at 7.96% while the volatility levels for the past 30 days are set at 4.98% for Capri Holdings Limited.
+The simple moving average for the period of the last 20 days is -19.22% for CPRI stocks with a simple moving average of -5.77% for the last 200 days.

 Analysts’ Opinion of CPRI